cleanlab/cleanlab-studio/docs/source/concepts/cl_columns.rst

 .. _is_near_duplicate:
 ``is_near_duplicate``
 ----------------
 Contains a boolean value, with ``True`` indicating that the sample is likely to be a near duplicate of another sample.
-Near duplicates are two or more examples in a dataset that are extremely similar to each other, relative to the rest of the dataset.
-The examples flagged with this issue may be exactly duplicated, or lie atypically close together when represented as vectors (i.e. feature embeddings).
+Near duplicates are two or more examples in a dataset that are extremely similar (or identical) to each other, relative to the rest of the dataset.

 .. _near_duplicate_score:
 ``near_duplicate_score``